 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Hooker Family House (approx. 1.1 miles away); Rear Admiral Charles Edgar Clark U.S.N. (approx. 1.7 miles away); Bradford (approx. 1.7 miles away); The Bedell Bridge (approx. 3 miles away in New Hampshire); Haverhill Corner Historic District (approx. 3.1 miles away in New Hampshire); General Jacob Bayley (approx. 5.3 miles away); Jacob Bayley (approx. 5.3 miles away); Elmbank (approx. 5.6 miles away).
+Hooker Family House (approx. 1.1 miles away); Rear Admiral Charles Edgar Clark U.S.N. (approx. 1.7 miles away); a different marker Bradford (approx. 1.7 miles away); The Bedell Bridge (approx. 3 miles away in New Hampshire); Haverhill Corner Historic District (approx. 3.1 miles away in New Hampshire); General Jacob Bayley (approx. 5.3 miles away); Jacob Bayley (approx. 5.3 miles away); Elmbank (approx. 5.6 miles away).
 Touch for a list and map of all markers in Bradford.

 More about this marker.
 Marker is north of the building, among the picnic tables.

 Also see . . .
 Wikipedia - James Wilson.
 (Submitted on September 1, 2015, by Kevin Craft of Bedford, Quebec.)

 Categories. • Exploration • Notable Persons •